ishita919/SkillsUp/README.md

-# SkillsUp: Educational website aimed to teach soft skills (Frontend done)
+# SkillsUp: Educational website aimed to teach soft skills (Frontend part)
 <br>
 A responsive website made by HTML, CSS and JavaScript.